NHOrus/srwq-compilation/episode-04.md

 You suggest the idea of taking the legs of the R-Blade and using them to fix the Wuerger.

-"Actually, from what I can see, those units are using very similar frames, some kind of upgraded Gespenst frame....Yeah, it should work, it won't be an exact match but it'll do the job.
-"It'd take a while though.
+"Actually, from what I can see, those units are using very similar frames, some kind of upgraded Gespenst frame...
+Yeah, it should work, it won't be an exact match but it'll do the job.
+It'd take a while though.
 There's not a lot of room in the 'fuessler for that kind of job.
 If I was to do it on the way to California, we'd be finished just about by the time we'd arrive, and that leaving the 'Grith and Gespenst in the lurch."

 "Could we give the Spider Nets to the Assault Lander?"